forrest321/go-examples/README.md

 ## Basics
-Variable, constant, struct declarations, variable switching without intermediates, printing to console, simple math, if / else, switch, for loop with counters, range, for (while) loop
+Variable, constant, struct declarations, variable switching without intermediates, printing to console, simple math, if / else, switch, for loop with counters, range, for (while) loop.

 ## Concurrency
-Use of channels, go routines, waitgroups, select statements, parallelism
+Use of channels, go routines, waitgroups, select statements, parallelism.

 ## Inheritance
-Demonstrates Go's version of inheritance of properties from anonymous structs
+Demonstrates Go's version of inheritance of properties from anonymous structs.

 ## Interfaces
-Extends the inheritance examples through use of interfaces, which are implemented differently than the same from other languages.
-Go's interfaces are implemented through what is sometimes called "duck" typing.
+Extends the inheritance examples through use of interfaces, which are implemented differently than
+other languages.
+Go's interfaces are implemented through what is sometimes called "duck typing".
 "If it walks like a duck, talks like a duck, then it must be a duck."

 ## Mutexes